XAKPC-Dev-Labs/.github/profile/README.md

 **Hacking the future, one project at a time.**

 A one-person indie software studio crafting Windows apps, web tools, and developer utilities.
-Built by [Pavel Osadchuk](https://xakpc.dev/about/) — senior .NET engineer by day, indie hacker by night.
+Built by [Pavel](https://github.com/XAKPC) — senior .NET engineer by day, indie hacker by night.

 Practical software with clean UX, solid engineering, and a bias for self-hosting and simplicity.